microsoft/presidio/docs/development.md

 #### End-to-end tests

-Since Presidio services can function as HTTP servers, Presidio uses an additional End-to-end (e2e) testing layer to test their REST APIs.
+Since Presidio services can function as HTTP servers, Presidio uses an additional end-to-end (e2e) testing layer to test their REST APIs.
 This e2e test framework is located under 'e2e-tests' directory.
-You can also find test scenarios testing the integration between Presidio services.
+In it, you can also find test scenarios testing the integration between Presidio services through REST API.
 These tests should be annotated with 'integration' pytest marker `@pytest.mark.integration`, while tests calling a single servcie api layer should be annotated with 'api' pytest marker `@pytest.mark.api`.
  Running the e2e-tests locally can be done in two ways:
  1. Using cli, from e2e-tests directory, run:

-    On Windows CMD / Powershell:
+     On Mac / Linux / WSL:
       ```shell
      # Create a virtualenv named env (needs to be done only on the first run)
-    py -m venv env
+     python -m venv env
      # Activate the virtualenv
-    env\Scripts\activate
+     source env/bin/activate
      # Install e2e-tests requirements using pip
      pip install -r requirements.txt
      # Run pytest
      pytest
       # Deactivate the virtualenv
      deactivate
      ```

-    On Mac / Unix-based OS / WSL:
+    On Windows CMD / Powershell:
     ```shell
     # Create a virtualenv named env (needs to be done only on the first run)
-    python -m venv env
+    py -m venv env
     # Activate the virtualenv
-    source env/bin/activate
+    env\Scripts\activate
     # Install e2e-tests requirements using pip
     pip install -r requirements.txt
     # Run pytest